Essential points in the negotiations

 Within the core economic part of the negotiations, the EU pressed for the elimination of non-tariff barriers to trade, better access to the agricultural and services markets, and for greater access to Japanese public-sector contracts.

 Decisive results were achieved in the field of non-tariff trade barriers, particularly in the automotive sector (large degree of recognition of UNECE standards, inclusion of commercial vehicles).
-It was also important to establish mechanisms that – following the conclusion of the agreement – will prove effective in preventing or penalising the establishment of new non-tariff trade barriers (the “snap back clause”).
+It was also important to establish mechanisms that will prove effective in preventing or penalising the establishment of new non-tariff trade barriers (the “snap back clause”).

 Finally, the agreement also takes account of the defensive interests of the European side, e.g. via appropriate transitional periods for tariff cuts (example: linear reduction in tariffs on cars over a seven-year period).